dguido1/friend-finder/README.md

 5. Search for clubs & organization events
 6. Maintain a student or organization profile
-7. Send or receive notifications corresponding to subscribed content
+7. Send or receive notifications corresponding to subscribed content with the ability to turn on/off in settings
 <br> <t> ie.   If a student wishes to receive new information regarding a club or organization on campus, they can simply select ‘subscribe’ on the top right portion of any club-profile to start receiving notifications.
-* Ability to turn on/off in settings

 funtion example